Click here to join one of our Live Product Trainings!

 Comparing Template Creation Methods

-In my case, using the word processor is your web-based option.
-This option benefits you by letting you open, access, and edit the template anywhere you have Internet access.
+In my case, using a web-based word processor is an option.
+This option benefits you by allowing you to open, access, and edit the template from anywhere you have Internet access.
+The major advantage of using Microsoft Word to make templates is the ability to handle advanced formatting.